 Poster for students in university housing with tips on how to keep their room a comfortable temperature.

-Yale has committed to become carbon neutral on or before 2050.
+In 2021, Yale committed to reaching net zero emissions by 2035 and achieving zero actual carbon emissions by 2050.
+Net zero will be attained by reducing campus emissions to 50% of 2005 levels and purchasing high-quality verifiable carbon offsets.
+Zero actual carbon emissions will be accomplished by fully minimizing campus emissions.
 To achieve this goal, we are paying attention to our energy consumption and reducing energy whenever possible.
 These tips will help you save at home and on campus.

 - Save power: When replacing equipment, chose Energy Star options.
 Turn off equipment, projectors, and conference room screens when finished.
 If you work in a laboratory, turn off autoclaves and close fume hood sashes.
 Make sure all electronic equipment and power strips are turned off before holidays and breaks.